 Our book about Valuable Agile Retrospectives has been published!

 Agile retrospectives are a great for Scrum teams to continuously improve themselves.
 Asking team member on what went good, and what can be improved helps them to inspect and adapt their way of working.
 But what if a team is struggling with the way they collaborate?
-If there are issues which are not dealt with, and that are hampering the team spirit?
-A retrospective technique that I often use, is to do a team member check in with 1 word that summarizes how they are feeling.
+If there are feelings and issues which are not dealt with, and that are hampering the team spirit?
+A retrospective technique that I often use, is to do a team member check in with a one-word exercise that summarizes how they are feeling.

 The sprint that failed